Rola Dashti: Career

 Dashti lobbied for the May 2005 decree permitting Kuwaiti women to vote and run for parliamentary election.
 She was one of 28 female candidates in the 2006 parliamentary election, the first open to women.
 In 2006 and 2008 she did not win the election; in May 2009 she was one of the first four women elected to the Kuwaiti Parliament.

 In parliament, Dashti chaired the social affairs, labor, and health committee.
 In October 2011, she was also appointed to the budget committee and the committee for responding to the Emir's speech.

 Dashti was not reelected in 2012.
 She was subsequently the only woman appointed to the new Kuwaiti cabinet, as state minister for planning and development and state minister for National Assembly affairs; she was reappointed that December.

 Dashti has also served as Manager of Economics at the Kuwait Institute for Scientific Research and as an economist for the Kuwait National Bank, and has been a consultant to the World Bank and on the Executive Committee of the Kuwait chapter of Young Arab Leaders.
 She chaired the 2015–2016 World Economic Forum Global Agenda Council on the Middle East and North Africa.

 Honors

 In 2005, Dashti won The King Hussein Humanitarian Award.
 She was listed by Arabian Business among their 100 most influential Arabs for 2007 and 2008.

 In 2010, she won the North–South Prize alongside Mikhail Gorbachev.

-Personal life

-Dashti is from a Shi'ite Muslim family of Iranian ancestry and has 23 siblings.
-Her father, Abdullah Ali Dashti, also served in the Kuwaiti parliament; her mother is Lebanese.